SanduniU/module-ballerinax-openai-assistants/ballerina/Module.md

 This starter guide walks through the key steps to create and run an Assistant that uses the Code Interpreter tool.
 In this example, we're creating an Assistant that is a personal math tutor.
 ### Setting HTTP Headers in Ballerina

 Calls to the Assistants API require that you pass a beta HTTP header.
-This is handled automatically if you’re using OpenAI’s official Python or Node.js SDKs.
 In Ballerina, you can define the header as follows:

 ```ballerina
 final map<string|string[]> headers = {